-We initiated this evaluation in response to a written request from the Director of the Board's Division of Banking Supervision and Regulation6 and the Board's General Counsel.
-Our objectives were (1) to assess the methods for Federal Reserve System decisionmakers to obtain material information necessary to ensure that decisions and conclusions resulting from supervisory activities at LISCC firms and large banking organizations (LBOs) were appropriate, supported by the record, and consistent with applicable policies and (2) to determine whether there were adequate channels for System decisionmakers to be aware of supervision employees' divergent views about material issues regarding LISCC firms and LBOs.
+We initiated this evaluation in response to a written request from the Director of the Board's Division of Banking Supervision and Regulation5 and the Board's General Counsel.
+Our objectives were (1) to assess the methods for Federal Reserve System decisionmakers to obtain material information necessary to ensure that decisions and conclusions resulting from supervisory activities at Large Institution Supervision Coordinating Committee firms and large banking organizations were appropriate, supported by the record, and consistent with applicable policies and (2) to determine whether there were adequate channels for System decisionmakers to be aware of supervision employees' divergent views about material issues regarding Large Institution Supervision Coordinating Committee firms and large banking organizations.